cosmo-sterin/dresscode/README.md

 -Results 3:

 All these methods rely on the same **features extractor** namely the network **inception v3** used with the TensorFlow framework.
-We evaluate these methods according to the **10-accuracy** measure: we want each query's corresponding iem to appear in the top 10 of the method's output.
+These methods are evaluated according to the **10-accuracy** measure: each query's corresponding iem has to appear in the top 10 of the method's output to be considered as well classified.
 All the notebook contains explantions about the method used, you'll find a summary just after.
 ###Feature Extraction
-We use the **inception v3** network with TensorFlow as a feature extractor.
+The **inception v3** network is the feature extractor, it is used with TensorFlow.
 The model should be put in the **models** file, you can follow this tutorial to download it:
 https://www.kernix.com/blog/image-classification-with-a-pre-trained-deep-neural-network_p11
-We have used routines from this article in our code.
+Routines from this article can be found in the code.
 ###Results 1
-It implements the simplest way we could use a feature extractor: just compare features of the catalogue directly with those of the queries.
+It implements the simplest way a feature extractor could be used: just compare features of the catalogue directly with those of the queries.
 It achieve a 30% 10-accuracy.
-It is not good because we do not *look where we should*.
+It is not good because it does not *look where it should*.